PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

    select e.experiment_id, t.treatment_id
         from (select id as experiment_id from experiments where name like 'MAC Season 6:%')  as e cross join
-         (select id as treatment_id from treatments where name like 'MAC Season 6:%') as s
+         (select id as treatment_id from treatments where name like 'MAC Season 6:%') as s;
 ```

 ### Step 8: Associate sites with cultivars